JeNeSuisPasDave/AdventOfCode-2025/notes.md

 I spent a lot of time on this and haven't solved it (with the example input) yet.
 I'm close, but I'm getting circuits sized 4,3,2,2,2 instead of 5,4,2,2.
 Some subtle bug.
 I need sleep and fresh eyes.

+*Tuesday, 2025-12-09*

+**04:30**

+I just realized I don't need to do the square root to calculation the distance.
+Which means I don't need any f64 values.
+It could be that fixing that will eliminate my bug.

+**04:55**

+I removed the square root distance operation, and switched from f64 to u64 distance units.
+Unfortunately, the bug remains.